 Highlights on some of the satellites launched via Soyuz:

-A government satellite, CHEOPS is operated by European Space Agency (ESA) of ESA for the purpose of space science.
+Operated by European Space Agency (ESA) of ESA, CHEOPS is a government satellite launched for the purpose of space science.

 With an orbital eccentricity of 7.78E-04, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 697km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 708km.
 It takes 99 minutes to orbit the Earth at an inclination of 98 degrees to the equatorial plane of the Earth.